CaraJ7/MMSearch/README.md

 🚨 The [Leaderboard](https://mmsearch.github.io/#leaderboard) is continuously being updated, welcoming the contribution of your excellent LMMs!

+To contribute your model to the leaderboard, please email the prediction files of four tasks to 📫[jdzcarr7@gmail.com](mailto:jdzcarr7@gmail.com).

 ### Data Usage

 We release the MMSearch data for benchmarking on the leaderboard, which contains *300* queries and the middle results for step-wise evaluation.